-18 Chromebook keyboard shortcuts every student should know
+20 Chromebook keyboard shortcuts every student should know

-There are keyboard shortcuts that are universal — Crtl + C for copy, Ctrl + V for paste — but just as often there are shortcuts that change between systems, websites, and programs.
-Chromebooks have some fairly standard shortcuts — and a handy shortcut Ctrl + Alt + / to show you the more basic ones — but looking at the full list of shortcuts can make your eyes glaze over like staring down the 400-page book you were supposed to read and write your book report on over summer vacation.
+Some keyboard shortcuts are universal — Crtl + C for copy, Ctrl + V for paste — but just as often, shortcuts change between systems, websites, and programs.
+The best Chromebooks have some fairly standard shortcuts — and a handy shortcut Ctrl + Alt + / to show you the more basic ones — but looking at the full list of shortcuts will make your eyes glaze over faster than the old 400-page novel you had to read over summer vacation.

-Well, after years of Chromebook use and abuse, I've hit on some shortcuts that every student should know to get what they need done quicker and better.
+Well, after years of Chromebook use and abuse, I've hit on some shortcuts that every student should know, in order to get what they need to be done quicker and better.
+Start with the 10 essential Chromebook keyboard shortcuts you need to know, then scope out the masterclass below.
 After all, if there's anything I learned from school, it's that you've got to work smarter, not harder.

-General Chromebook shortcuts
+General Chromebook keyboard shortcuts

 These system-wide shortcuts are good to know because they can be used no matter what website or web app you're in.
-They can help you lay things out more productively on your screen, help you more quickly find what you're looking for, and help you keep that game you were playing during the lecture from being seen when the teacher's aid walks past.
+They can help you lay things out more productively on your screen, find what you're looking for more quickly, or quickly hide a game window before the teacher's aid walks past.

 - Tab shortcuts: Ctrl + T opens a new tab, Ctrl + Shift + T reopens the last closed tab, and Ctrl + W closes the currently selected tab.

-- Options menu: Alt + E open options menu, the three-dot menu in Google Chrome and Google Files.
+- Options menu: Alt + E opens the options menu, the three-dot menu in Google Chrome and Google Files.
 This shortcut does not work in Android apps.

 - Cursor selection and movement: Shift + arrow keys selects text in the direction you move the cursor, and Ctrl + arrow keys moves the cursor one word to the left or right or to the beginning of the line above or below.
 Using Shift + Ctrl + arrow keys allows you to select larger portions of text quickly.

-- Screenshot: Ctrl + Overview (the button that looks like a stack of windows) takes a screenshot of your current full Chromebook screen, and whether you need this for capturing the result you got on a web quiz, how a homework module is misbehaving, or capturing something funny that someone said in a group chat, it's an essential shortcut to know.
+- Screenshot: Ctrl + Overview (the button that looks like a stack of windows) takes a screenshot of your current full Chromebook screen.
+Whether you need this for capturing the result you got on a web quiz, how a homework module is misbehaving, or something funny that someone said in a group chat, it's an essential shortcut to know.

 - Screen zoom: Ctrl + + zooms in and magnifies the current tab of Chrome, while Ctrl + - zooms out and shrinks the current tab of Chrome.
-If you want to quickly return to 100% default zoom, you can do so with Ctrl + 0.
+If you want to return quickly to 100% default zoom, you can do so with Ctrl + 0.

 - Hide your game/tab: Alt + - will minimize the current window.
 If you have multiple windows open, then hitting Alt + - again will minimize the next open window.
 If you only have one window open on your Chromebook, hitting Alt + - again will restore that minimized window once your teacher, little brother, or parent has left and the coast is clear.